Confinement-induced collective motion in suspensions of run-and-tumble particles: Model and methods

 where $\boldsymbol{\Delta}(\tilde{\mathbf{r}})$ represents a counter-current term that compensates the advective transport produced by the collective motion of the band, and must satisfy $\nabla_{\tilde{\mathbf{r}}} \cdot \boldsymbol{\Delta}(\tilde{\mathbf{r}})=0$.
 Due to the fact that the system is traveling mainly along the $x$-direction of the channel, we can focus only on the longitudinal component of the previous equation, averaging out its dependence in $x$ to explore the fluxes of the band along the perpendicular axis

-In contrast with previous cases, where the counter-current is a constant \cite{fernandez2025dynamics}, we observe a dependency with $y$ due to the symmetry-breaking in the bottom of the channel.
+In contrast with previous cases, where the counter-current is a constant \cite{fernandez2025dynamics}, we observe a dependency with $y$ due to the presence of the funnel-like obstacles in the bottom boundary of the channel.
 This is an educated assumption based on direct observations and preliminary analysis of the traveling band trajectories.
 The counter-current accounts for the internal rearrangements and local diffusive fluxes of particles within the dense region, which reduce the apparent current below the purely advective value $\langle \mathbf{V} \rangle\, \tilde{\rho}$.
 Therefore, the spatial dependence of $\boldsymbol{\Delta}(\tilde{\mathbf{r}})$ provides direct information on the internal dynamics and flux balance inside the traveling band.

 To measure the flux, successive configurations separated by a fixed time interval $\Delta t=1 \, \tau $ were used to estimate particle velocities from finite differences of their positions.
 Particles were binned along the transverse ($y$) direction into strips of thickness $\delta y =\sigma_{11}$, and for each bin we computed the local density $\rho(y)$ and the longitudinal flux component $j_x(y)$.
 The counter-current, defined as the difference between the advective and self-propulsive contributions to the flux, ${\Delta}_x (y) = \langle V \rangle\; {\rho}(y) - {j}_x(y)$, was used to characterize the degree of internal rearrangement within the band.
 Averaging these quantities over time yields stationary profiles that provide detailed information on the internal mass transport and collective motion in the traveling structure.